> Shirley Collins > Songs > Turpin Hero

 Richard Turpin (1705-1739) was a legendary English highwayman.

-Ewan MacColl sang Turpin Hero in 1960 on his and Peggy Seeger’s album Chorus From the Gallows.
+Ewan MacColl sang Turpin Hero in 1957 on his and Peggy Seeger’s Riverside album of British ballads of crime and criminals, Bad Lads and Hard Cases, and in 1960 on their Peggy Seeger’s album Chorus From the Gallows.
 This track was also included in 1998 on the extended CD reissue of his and A.L.
-Lloyd’s album Bold Sportsmen All.
+Lloyd’s album Bold Sportsmen All and later on several other MacColl anthologies (The Definitive Collection in 2003, The Anthology in 2010, An Introduction to Ewan MacColl in 2018).
 The original album’s liner notes commented:

-According to Chappell writing in Popular Music of the Olden Time this ballad was written in 1739. just before Turpin was executed.
+According to Chappell’s Popular Music of the Olden Time, this ballad was written in 1739, just before Turpin was executed.
 There are several broadside versions of it, the oldest of which is contained in a pamphlet entitled The Dunghill Cock, or Turpin’s Valiant Exploits.
+It is fairly widely known among south country traditional singers, but only in this version.

 The Halliard sang Ballad of Dick Turpin in a 1968 recording session as a demo for their Saga label.
 It was finally released in 2006 on their CD The Last Goodnight!.
 They noted:

-Classic broadside lyric and also a very pupular song in the early British folk clubs.
+Classic broadside lyric and also a very popular song in the early British folk clubs.
 Dave [Moran] suspects that he heard the song from Ewan MacColl and also, he thinks, maybe Steve Benbow, though both of their versions would have been slower.
-Sometime after this halliard recording, the song appeared in Roy Palmer’s A Ballad History of England (1979).
+Sometime after this Halliard recording, the song appeared in Roy Palmer’s A Ballad History of England (1979).

-Roy Harris sang Turpin Hero in 1972 on his LP The Bitter and the Sweet.
+Roy Harris learned Turpin Hero “from Roger Grimes who used to sing at the Nottingham Traditional Music Club”.
+He sang it in 1972 on his LP The Bitter and the Sweet.
 A.L.
-Lloyd commented in the liner notes:
+Lloyd noted:

 In choosing heroes, the folk are weird.
 Dick Turpin, an East End butcher’s boy, commenced his wild career by stealing cattle in West Ham and selling the beef, door to door.
 Pursued by the law, he took to housebreaking and highway robbery.
 Things became hot, he retired, got into a squabble over a gamecock, was arrested, unmasked, and hanged on 6 April 1739.
 Ignoble enough; even the celebrated ride to York was not his (it was performed by the bandit ‘Nicks’ Nevison in 1676), but somehow Turpin became a legendary hero.
 Several apocryphal adventures were strung into an epic ballad that did brisk business as a broadside.
 But over the years, it got whittled down till only the exploit with the lawyer remained.
 Sam Weller knew the song, so did Stephen Dedalus.
 Miraculously, it still remains green.

-Jim Copper learned Dick Turpin from Fred ‘Nobby’, a farm labourer of Rottingdean, and added it to the Copper Family’s songbook.
+Jim Copper learned Dick Turpin from Fred ‘Nobby’ Earle, a farm labourer of Rottingdean, and added it to the Copper Family Song Book.
 Bob Copper sang it on his 1977 Topic album Sweet Rose in June.
+Mike Yates noted:

 Arthur Knevett sang Dicky Turpin on his 1988 cassette Mostly Ballads.
 Vic Gammon commented in the album’s notes: